Vice-Chancellor may give such direction, or make such provision

 statutes or regulations involving a change in a course of study

-or in examination requirements has caused a candidate hardship,
+or in examination requirements has caused a student hardship,

-would be caused if the candidate were to be compelled to comply with
+would be caused if the student were to be compelled to comply with

 the full requirements of the regulations.

-in consultation with the relevant Dean or Head, give such direction or make
+in consultation with the relevant Dean or Head or equivalent, give such direction or make

 such provision as he or she thinks fit where it is shown to his